stevebatcup/docker-dev-starters/README.md

 Your app will now use the webpack-dev-server

+### Hot reload your views over webpack

-To use hot reloading on your rails views open your config/webpacker.yml and change the hmr setting to true under the dev_server block
+To use hot reloading for edits to your rails views open your config/webpacker.yml and change the hmr setting to true under the dev_server block

 ```yml
   dev_server: